 - Check that your site administrator hasn’t changed your login details, or deactivated or deleted your user account without informing you.

 Also, keep in mind that sometimes while working on your site you will notice that if you leave your browser window open for a long period of time, your WordPress session will expire and you will be asked to login again …

 Thanks to built-in WordPress features like autosave, you can just log in again and pick up from where you left off.

-If you’ve tried all of the above methods and you still cannot see the login section, then you may have an issue that requires assistance.
+If you’ve tried all of the above methods and you still cannot see the WordPress login box, then you may have an issue that needs looking further into.

-If you suspect that the issue has to do with the password being incorrect, then refer to the tutorial below:
+If you think that the reason you cannot log into your WordPress site has to do with entering an incorrect password, then see the tutorial below:

-If you think that the issue has to do with a technical issue, then refer to the troubleshooting section here:
+If you suspect that the issue has to do with a technical issue, then refer to the troubleshooting tutorials here: